Agricultural Biosciences (Master of Science)

 Career opportunities also open up in international organizations such as the CGIAR centers, the FAO and the World Health Organization (WHO).

-Furthermore, more and more young scientists with expertise in agricultural biosciences are finding employment in smaller companies and startups in areas such as biotechnology and machine intelligence providing technologies or services to the agricultural sector.
+Furthermore, more and more young scientists with expertise in agricultural biosciences are finding employment in smaller companies and startups in areas such as biotechnology and machine learning, providing technologies or services to the agricultural sector.

 Graduates with combined expertise in molecular biology and quantitative and computational methods are highly sought after in the job market, as the number of graduates does not meet the demand for qualified personnel.
-The demand is expected to increase as molecular methods and machine intelligence will fundamentally change the agricultural sector and increase the demand for research and development.
+The demand is expected to increase as molecular methods and machine learning will fundamentally change the agricultural sector and increase the demand for research and development.

 In line with the vision of the TUM School of Life Sciences, the M.Sc.
 Agricultural Biosciences provides you a fundamental mechanistic understanding of biological processes on which the production of agricultural and horticultural crops and livestock is based – always combined with expertise in handling data-rich challenges and quantitative data analysis.